 Let’s look at direct subsidized vs. direct unsubsidized loans.
 Graduate students cannot receive direct subsidized loans.
 Those loans are only available to undergraduate students who show financial need.
 If students took out these loans as undergraduates, that amount will be included in the lifetime limit of federal loans they’re allowed to receive.

-For direct unsubsidized loans, the limit is $20,500.
+For direct unsubsidized loans, the annual limit is $20,500.
 All graduate or professional students are considered independent for this loan.
 Unsubsidized loans aren’t dependent on students demonstrating financial need.
 The schools will decide how much students receive based on their annual costs and how much aid they’re receiving from other sources.

 Direct PLUS Loans